Skip to main content

 BECOME A VOLUNTEER

-Volunteer Description: Volunteers will visit the Utah State Hospital weekly to play with the children.
-During the Summer term, Circle K helps with the pancake breakfast during the Freedom Festival Balloon Fest and Spanish Fork Kiwanis with their concession stand.
+Volunteer Description: During Fall and Winter Semesters, volunteers visit the Utah State Hospital weekly to play with the children.
+In July, Circle K helps Provo Kiwanis with their pancake breakfast during the Freedom Festival Balloon Fest, and helps Spanish Fork Kiwanis with their concession stand during the Fiesta Days Rodeo.

-Volunteer Commitment: During Fall and Winter semesters, volunteers meet in front of the Wilk Jamba Juice every Saturday at 9:30 AM to carpool to the Utah State Hospital and play with children.
+Volunteer Commitment: During Fall and Winter Semesters, volunteers meet in front of the Wilk Jamba Juice every Saturday at 9:30 AM to carpool to the Utah State Hospital and play with children.
 It is recommended that volunteers wear athletic clothing since they will be running around.
 Volunteers will return to BYU by 12:00 PM.

 Send a copy of the following to circlek@byu.edu in order to volunteer: